brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 4/Ephesians 4 31 bht.md

 # Ephesians 4:31 Commentary Help Text

 ## BHT:
-Let all bitterness and wrath and anger be put away from you, with all malice.
-These emotions are interconnected, with bitterness leading to wrath, which then leads to anger.
-Clamor, evil-speaking, and even evil surmises are the outward manifestations of this deep-seated bitterness, which is rooted in malice.
-Christians are called to put away all forms of evil, allowing only goodness to manifest in their lives.
-The removal of malice is crucial in correcting and purifying the heart, enabling a calm and serious disposition among believers.
+Let go of all bitterness, the intense anger rooted in resentment, and the lasting displeasure towards those who are ignorant or misguided.
+Put aside the initial feelings of anger towards those who have wronged you, and instead, cultivate a spirit of forgiveness and kindness.
+Rid yourself of all forms of angry outbursts, contentions, and slanderous speech that stem from a bitter, wrathful, and angry disposition.

 ## Choicest Commentary Quotes:
 ### Henry Alford: